St Paul's Cray

-St Paul's Cray is an area of South East London, England, within the London Borough of Bromley in Greater London.
+St Paul's Cray is a suburb of Orpington within the London Borough of Bromley, Greater London.
 Prior to 1965 it was within the historic county of Kent.
-It is located south of Sidcup and north of Orpington.
+It is located south of Sidcup.

 The area

-The village includes a small parade of shops, as well as part of the industrial estate on Cray Avenue that connects to its sister St Mary Cray.
+The area includes a small parade of shops, as well as part of the industrial estate on Cray Avenue that connects to its sister St Mary Cray.
 The former Broomwood pub is now a McDonald's and lies on the main road.
+It is also home to retail outlets such as PC World, Comet, Land of Leather, Homebase, JJB Sports,Home Bargains, Lidl, Aldi, MFI, Currys, Carpetright and Arco.

 History

 Though modern in appearance, St Paul's Cray has an ancient history.
 Romans camped along the banks of the river, and even earlier settlements are suggested by the mysterious dene holes, caverns shaped in the chalk, which have been found on either side of the valley.
 Sir Simon de Cray held the manor in the time of Edward I. He took his name from St Paul's Cray.
 He was knighted for his part in the Scottish wars.
 He became Lord Warden of the Cinque Ports in 1275.

 The name St Paul's Cray has no direct connection with St Paul the Apostle; it is simply an abbreviation of St Paulinus Cray.
 The 11th-century church, made redundant in 1978 but now occupied by the Redeemed Christian Church of God, is sited on Main Road on the attractive riverside section of the St Paul's Cray Conservation Area.
 From its structural form, it would appear to be a possibly Saxon foundation and certainly earlier than the thirteenth-century St Mary's.
 A rare dedication suggests that a church could have occupied the site in the early seventh century.
 (Paulinus was an early Christian missionary, and a close contemporary of Augustine who subsequently became Archbishop of York and Bishop of Rochester.)